EstevaoAZ/EstevaoAZ/README.md

 <div align="center">
 	<h1>👋 Welcome to my GitHub!</h1>
 	<p align="center">👨‍💻 Hey, I'm Estevão!
 I'm a web dev from Brazil who’s all about clean code and making websites look good.
-When I'm not working, I'm either playing guitar or diving into some retro handheld consoles—because who doesn’t love a little 8-bit nostalgia to get the creative juices flowing? 🕹️</p>
+When I'm not working, I'm either playing guitar or messing with some retro handheld consoles. 🕹️</p>
 	<br>
 <div align="center">
 		<div>